Mechanism of Action

 Dosage & Forms

 Several magnesium forms exist on the market, with very different absorption and tolerance profiles.
-Magnesium oxide, the most common form, has low bioavailability (approximately 4%) and a marked laxative effect.
-Citrate offers decent absorption but retains an osmotic effect that limits tolerable doses.
+Magnesium oxide, the most common form, was measured at approximately 4% fractional absorption in a comparison of commercial preparations, and its laxative effect is marked.
+Citrate offers good absorption but retains an osmotic effect that limits tolerable doses.
 L-threonate crosses the blood-brain barrier (the filter protecting the brain) and preferentially targets brain tissue.
-Taurate combines magnesium and taurine for a specific cardiovascular profile.
+Taurate pairs magnesium with taurine, a sulfur amino acid.

-Magnesium bisglycinate stands out for its superior intestinal absorption compared to inorganic forms.
-A fraction of the complex uses the dipeptide transport pathway, bypassing ionic channel saturation.
+Magnesium bisglycinate is a well-absorbed organic form, markedly better than oxide.
+A fraction of the complex appears to be absorbed intact, through a peptide transport pathway.
 The anhydrous form concentrates more elemental magnesium per gram.
-Singular selects this form for its optimal bioavailability-to-tolerance ratio.
+Singular selects this form for its digestive tolerance: it does not produce the accelerated transit observed with oxide and citrate.
 The base dosage is calibrated in mg of elemental magnesium and adjusted according to individual biological profile.

 In the Singular Formula